 Poseidon lead a snorkel & dive cruise with a marine biologist, taking guests to Agincourt Ribbon Reefs (there’s a few reefs here) and Escape Reef along the the Outer GBR.
 They also have a special permit which allows guests to swim with Dwarf Minke Whales.
 Certified scubies can enjoy 3 dives, and they offer diving courses at an additional cost.
 See their full-day outer reef cruise or view their diving course.

 Calypso also lead a snorkel & dive cruise to three outer reef sites along the Agincourt Reefs.
 Or if there’s no divers in your party, then it’s better to hop on their snorkel only boat which takes you to shallower, more snorkel-friendly sites along Opal Reef.
 Half-day tours to Low Isles are available too, as well as certified diving courses.
 Check out their snorkelling tours or see their certified dive courses.

 This is one of my favourite experiences from Port Douglas.
-Mossman River runs through the Daintree National Park which is a truly peaceful environment, and SUP-ing here is a really low-impact way to enjoy these surroundings.
+Mossman River runs through the Daintree National Park which is a truly majestic environment, and SUP-ing here is a really low-impact way to enjoy these surroundings.
 I left feeling really energised and inspired.